farhanasif/hooksapp/README.md

+This project is a simple example of using Hooks, Context in React.
+I have used API communication with CRUD fascility to work with state and props in React.

 React is one of the most declarative, efficient, and flexible JavaScript library for building user interfaces.
 React 16.8.0 is the first release to support Hooks.
 Hooks provide a more direct API to the React concepts you already know.With Hooks it is quite easy to use stateful logic between components.
 Context provides a way to pass data through the component tree without having to pass props down manually at every level.
 [More Details...](https://reactjs.org/docs/getting-started.html).

 ## How to install